phillbush/xmenu/README.md

 	           Terminal (urxvt)                        urxvt
 	           Terminal (st)                           st

+	           Navigate Home                           /home/user

 	           Shutdown                                poweroff
 	           Reboot                                  reboot
 	           EOF

 	     For example, by selecting "Applications", a new menu will appear.
 	     Selecting "Web Browser" in the new menu opens firefox.

+	     The -f option makes it possible to browse the contents of the home directory by selecting the "Navigate Home" item.
+This will open a submenu listing all the entries of the home directory.

 	SEE ALSO
 	     xclickroot(1), X(7)